 Similarly, if you’re borrowing crypto to increase your yields through margin trading - any realized gain at the point you close your position would be subject to Capital Gains Tax.

 Lending and borrowing crypto?
 Koinly calculates your crypto taxes for you - whatever crypto investments you’re making.
-You can find specific guidance on how Koinly deals with crypto loans here.
+Check out our help article for detailed information on how Koinly calculates crypto loans.

 All you need to do is import your transactions from your crypto wallets and let Koinly do the rest.
 It’ll calculate your income, capital gains and losses and expenses for you.
 You can find all this information in an easy to read summary on your tax report page, as well as specific tax reports to download and submit to your tax authority.